 Hill, the.
 When referring to the hill upon which Colgate stands, it is permissible to capitalize.

 historical periods.
-Most period designations are lowercased except for proper nouns and adjectives (classical period, baroque period, medieval literature, Victorian era, Romanesque period).
+Most period designations are lowercase except for proper nouns and adjectives (classical period, baroque period, medieval literature, Victorian era, Romanesque period).

 Capitalize names of widely recognized epochs in anthropology, archaeology, geology, and history (the Bronze Age, the Dark Ages, the Middle Ages, the Renaissance, the Enlightenment).

 holidays and holy days.
 Capitalize them: New Year’s Eve, New Year’s Day, Groundhog Day, Easter, Hanukkah, etc. The federal legal holidays are New Year’s, Martin Luther King Jr. Day, Washington’s Birthday, Memorial Day, Juneteenth, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving, and Christmas.

 Homecoming.
 Capitalize to denote the annual Colgate event when the year is included, but lowercase when used generically (He attended the football game during Homecoming 2019.
 During the fall, homecoming events are common at universities and colleges.).